Quotes from The Simpsons

 Lisa: Dad, I'm telling you.
 Truman wins.

-Lisa: This is a band-aid wrapped inside tinfoil.
+Lisa about Homer’s wedding ring: This is a band-aid wrapped in tinfoil.

 Homer: My real ring's inside a turtle.